 CONTACT US FOR A FREE CONSULTATION

-If you’ve been arrested for resisting arrest under PC 148(a)(1), contact a Resisting Arrest Defense Attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested for resisting arrest under PC 148(a)(1), contact an experienced Criminal Defense Attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
 Our office represents those standing accused of resisting arrest in Orange County, Los Angeles, San Diego, San Bernardino, Ventura, and Riverside counties.

 CALCRIM No. 2656: To prove that the defendant is guilty of this crime, the People must prove that: 1. someone was lawfully performing or attempting to perform his or her duties as a public officer; 2.
 The defendant willfully resisted or obstructed or delayed the public officer in the performance or attempted performance of those duties; AND 3.
 When the defendant acted, he or she knew, or reasonably should have known, that this person was a public officer performing or attempting to perform his or her duties.